trevorqhl/blog/_posts/jekyll/2020-04-20-jekyll-theme.md

 # If you see failure about missing paginate, you need to install it by root
 sudo gem install jekyll-paginate
 {% endhighlight %}

+# If you error messsage about "could not find gem"
+{% highlight ruby %}
+# Login as yourself to do it again from scratch
+gem list
+gem install bundler
+bundle install
+{% endhighlight %}

 # If you want to create a Gemfile